What Is A “Headless CMS” & How Does It Actually Work?

 Due to the digital era’s high demands, businesses now focus on engaging customers via various channels and helping them throughout their buyer’s journey.
 Furthermore, since the content in a headless CMS is separated from the display layer, it can be used on any device, from mobile phones to tablets to smartwatches.

 Also, from the developer’s perspective, a headless CMS gives them the flexibility to innovate and make the system future-proof.
-Despite the marketing and developer advantages, to fully understand what a headless CMS is and how it works, you’ll first need to know the basic concepts about traditional and decoupled CMSs.
+Despite the marketing and developer advantages, to fully understand what a headless CMS is and how it works, you’ll first need to know the basic concepts of traditional and decoupled CMSs.

 Content is created, managed, and stored on the back-end, along with website templates and customisation features.
 The content is then published and accessible to visitors around the world on your website.
 So with a traditional CMS, content creators are writing and editing on the same system your website visitors are browsing!